About The Area

 The Roost is situated in an enviable, rural position, with adjoining lake on the edge of the Shropshire Hills and Welsh Marches an Area of Outstanding Natural Beauty.

-Shrewsbury, a short distance away is a medieval town with many historic Tudor and Georgian buildings, hosting 'Farmers' and 'Craft' markets each month in the square, as well as having a full time indoor market.
-Shrewsbury enjoys many festivals throughout the year including food, beer, and flowers.
-Almost encircled by the River Severn you can hire canoes, kayaks or take paddle boarding lessons.
+Shrewsbury, a short distance away is a medieval town with over 600 historic Tudor and Georgian buildings and boasts the longest street of independent shops in the country.
+It hosts 'Farmers' and 'Craft' markets each month in the square, as well as having a full time "Award Winning" indoor market.
+Almost encircled by the River Severn you can hire canoes, kayaks, take paddle boarding lessons or join the Sabrina for a gentle meander.

-Theatre Severn is Shrewsbury's contemporary, riverside theatre with 2 auditoriums staging musicals, drama and live concerts and the historic Old Market Hall in the square offers regular Films.
+Theatre Severn is Shrewsbury's contemporary, riverside theatre with 2 auditoriums staging musicals, drama and live concerts.
+The historic Old Market Hall in Shrewsbury's square, with it's beams and coffee shop shows up to date films daily.

-Ludlow with it's 500 listed buildings, castle and museum has an open air market in the square 5-7 days a week selling food, craft & antiques.
+Ludlow has 500 listed buildings, castle and museum along with an open air market in the square 5-7 days a week selling food, craft & antiques.
+They also host outdoor concerts in the castle during the summer.

 Ironbridge nestled in a fantastic wooded gorge is famous for the worlds first iron bridge built in 1779.
-There is plenty to do there with museums eg Iron and tile making, and Blists Hill Victorian Town.
+There is plenty to do there with museums of Iron and tile making, and Blist's Hill Victorian Town.
+There is also a great art's scene with craft barns and galleries.

-Festivals both Shrewsbury and Ludlow hold many festivals throughout the year including Food Festivals, Beer or Gin, Flower, Literature and Chocolate Festivals quite a selection.
+Festivals in both Shrewsbury and Ludlow abound throughout the year including Food, Beer, Music, Literature and Chocolate Festivals to name but a few, quite a selection.
+Here are some of them;

 Shrewsbury's Art Festival & Sculpture Trail July - August